Ian is highly regarded in his field and a sought after speaker for issues relating to families and kids.

 He has provided consultant services for many years to well known Paediatricians, Psychiatrists, Doctors, Professionals and parents in different cities.

-His recent book, “You and Your ADD Child” (now in its 9th reprint) has become the practical handbook for Australian families and schools dealing with the everyday problems ADD kids have.
+In his book, “You and Your ADD Child” (now in its 9th reprint) has become the practical handbook for Australian families and schools dealing with the everyday problems ADD kids have.

 He co-authored the popular book, "Coping With School".
 Ian is a regular guest on “Mornings with Kerri-Anne”, on Channel 9, as well as other guest media appearances.